 MS Program in Microbiology

 Application deadlines are May 1st for the Fall Semester and November 1st for the Spring Semester.
 Application procedures and instructions for submitting a Masters or PhD application are available on the Graduate Education page.
+MS Program in Microbiology does not require GRE Scores.

 The Department of Microbiology and Immunology offers a graduate program leading to the Master’s Degree in Microbiology.
 The goal of this program is to prepare students for scientific careers in many areas of microbiology and immunology.